counter185/voidsprite/community-templates/README.md

 ```~/.config/voidsprite/templates```

 After that, move the voidsn files into the **templates** folder.
-The newly installed patterns should appear in the template drop-down menu on the launchpad next launch.
+The newly installed templates should appear in the template drop-down menu on the launchpad next launch.

 ## creation